Gabriel Guay: Personal life

 Ernest Gibert in a painting by Pierre-Georges Jeanniot.

 Guay was born in 1848 in a northern Parisian suburb, the village of La Chapelle; in 1859 it was incorporated into the 18th arrondissement of Paris.
 His parents were Jules Antoine Guay and Louise Joséphine Cottin.
 After his death in 1923 he was survived by his widow, Virginie Alexandrine Lequin.

 His circle of friends included the artists Édouard Debat-Ponsan, Edmond Debon, Adrien Demont, Virginie Demont-Breton, Octave Jahyer, Henri Pille, Tony Robert-Fleury, and François Thévenot; the painter Edmond Yon, in whose garden at Rue Lepic, n° 59, Guay painted nature studies; and the author Léon Roger-Milès, who dedicated to Guay his story "Une Vision d'Allori", which imagines a dream of the Florentine painter Cristofano Allori as a starting point for a rapturous meditation on the transcendent beauty of the female nude.

-The popular singer-comedian Ernest Gibert (who was to die in a spectacular accident a few weeks later) entertained at an 1892 New Year's Eve party chez Guay.
+The popular singer-comedian Ernest Gibert (who was to die before a large crowd in a spectacular accident a few weeks later) entertained at an 1892 New Year's Eve party chez Guay.
 One of Guay's paintings of a rustic farm house, in Vosges, is inscribed, "à Gibert, souvenir amical."

 Career

 La dernière dryade (The Last Dryad), 1898.

 Guay was a student of Justin Lequien and of Jean-Léon Gerôme, from whom he learned the exacting skills of French Academic painting.
 In 1873, at the age of 24, he had a painting accepted for exhibition at the annual Paris Salon, the traditional starting point for the career of a French artist of the 19th century; the work was Ulysse suspendu sur le gouffre de Charybde, inspired by a passage in Homer's Odyssey.
+(In 1909, Guay gifted the painting to the City of Paris, which agreed to exhibit it at the Lycée Turgot, where Guay was a professor.)

-His Academic training is evident in his meticulously detailed and scrupulously finished early works which treat mythological and religious subjects, including Laton et le paysans (1877), Le Lévite d'Ephraim (1878), and Le Tullianum pendant la persécution; martyre de Sainte Pauline (1880).
+His Academic training is evident in his meticulously detailed and scrupulously finished early works which treat mythological and religious subjects, including Latone et les paysans (1877), Le Lévite d'Ephraim (1878), and Le Tullianum pendant la persécution; martyre de Sainte Pauline (1880).
+Despite the traditional subjects of these works, Jules Laforgue (in 1882) would count Guay among the Impressionists.

 By 1877 some of his paintings had made their way to San Francisco, where the art dealers Snow and May sold two of his works at auction, The Anglers and A Fishing Party.
 Another work by Guay created a sensation in San Francisco at the 15th Mechanics' Fair of 1880.